 Schools need to provide 1 adult chaperone per every 10 students, in addition to the 1 teacher per every 30 students.
 Chaperones aid the naturalists during teaching time, and are the primary supervisors during free time, meals, and dorm time (throughout the night).

 Please contact us for current pricing.
-The cost of a program includes meals, lodging, supplies for programming, instruction, student T-shirts, arrangement of all site logistics and journals for student work.
-Chaperones are charged 1/2 the student tuition (for each 1:10 ratio), and teachers may attend free (for each 1:30 ratio).
+The cost includes meals, lodging, supplies for programming, instruction, student journals, and arrangement of all program logistics.
+Chaperones are charged a reduced tuition cost (for each 1:10 ratio), and teachers may attend free (for each 1:30 ratio).
 If space is available and additional teachers and chaperones would like to attend, they will be charged the full program tuition.